asigalov61/Markovify-Piano/README.md

 ***

 ### Please also check out similar PLA project: [Quintessential Viterbi](https://github.com/asigalov61/Quintessential-Viterbi)
-### You can use Quintessential Viterbi to generate a nice accompaniment for Markov-generated compositions as you can hear the nice online demo below :)
+### You can use Quintessential Viterbi to generate a nice accompaniment for Markov-generated compositions as you can hear in the nice online demo below :)

 ***